Texas Administrative Code

 (q) Advertisements.

-(1) Any advertising by an EMS provider shall not be misleading, false, or deceptive.
-When an EMS provider advertises in Texas and/or conducts business in Texas by regularly transporting patients from, or within Texas, the provider shall be required to have a Texas EMS Provider License.
+(1) Any advertising by an EMS provider must not be misleading, false, or deceptive.
+When an EMS provider advertises in Texas or conducts business in Texas by regularly transporting patients from or within Texas, the provider is required to have a Texas EMS provider license.

-(2) An EMS provider shall not advertise levels of patient care which it cannot provide at all times.
-The provider shall not use a name, logo, art work, phrase or language that could mislead the public to believe a higher level of care is being provided.
+(2) An EMS provider must not advertise levels of patient care that it cannot provide at all times.
+The provider must not use a name, logo, artwork, phrase, or language that could mislead the public to believe a higher level of care is being provided.

-(3) An EMS provider that has more than five paid staff, but is composed of at least 75% volunteer EMS personnel may advertise as a volunteer service.
+(3) An EMS provider that has more than five paid staff, but is composed of at least 75 percent volunteer EMS personnel, may advertise as a volunteer service.

-(1) The department may conduct scheduled or unannounced on-site inspection or investigation of a provider's vehicles, office(s), headquarter(s) and/or station(s) (hereinafter operations), at any reasonable time, including while services are being provided, to ensure compliance with Health and Safety Code, Chapter 773 and this chapter.
+(1) The department may conduct scheduled or unannounced on-site inspection or investigation of a provider's vehicles, offices, headquarters, and stations (hereinafter operations), at any reasonable time, including while services are being provided, to ensure compliance with Texas Health and Safety Code Chapter 773 and this chapter.

-(2) An applicant or licensee, by applying for or holding a license, consents to entry and inspection or investigation of any of its operations by the department, as provided for by the Health and Safety Code, Chapter 773 and this chapter.
+(2) An applicant or licensee, by applying for or holding a license, consents to entry and inspection or investigation of any of its operations by the department, as provided for by Texas Health and Safety Code Chapter 773 and this chapter.

-(3) Department's inspections or investigations to evaluate an EMS provider's compliance with the requirements of the Health and Safety Code, Chapter 773 and this chapter, may include:
+(3) Department inspections or investigations to evaluate an EMS provider's compliance with the requirements of Texas Health and Safety Code Chapter 773 and this chapter, may include:

 (C) follow-up on-site inspection, conducted to evaluate implementation of a plan of correction for deficiencies cited during a department investigation or inspection;